prw760/prw760/README.md

-Hi there 👋
+## Hi there 👋   My name is Paul...

-My name is Paul, and I started exploring the world of open-source contributions in May 2024.
+...and I started exploring the world of open-source contributions in May 2024.

 I started by contributing to newbie issues on GitHub in the open-sauced/guestbook and open-sauced/pizza-verse repos.